top of page

 An Open Letter to Senator Corker, Senator Alexander, and Representative Duncan:

-When I talk to people who are less pessimistic than I am about self-correcting capacities in the US political system, they often valorize a turning point in the battle against McCarthyism.
+When I talk to people less pessimistic than I am about self-correcting capacities in our political system, they often valorize a turning point in the battle against McCarthyism.

-I redirect these words toward you, since I believe you sincerely intend to be morally serious and thoughtful Republican leaders.
-However, if I understand correctly (and I hope you can change my mind!) you still have not taken unambiguous stands in opposition to Trump and all he stands for.
+I redirect these words to you, since I would like to believe you intend to be morally serious and thoughtful leaders.
+However, if I understand correctly (I hope you can change my mind!) you have not taken unambiguous stands in opposition to Trump and all he stands for.

-Of course the US had done plenty of terrible things by 1954 to lead people like Malcolm X to abandon hope for our country.
-Still, the resonance of public stands like Welch’s, appealing to the better traditions within US history, has seemed to me, until recently, to provide a bare minimum of rhetorical power.
-It has offered at least a fig leaf of credibility—and at times slightly more than this—to enable a critical mass of citizens to maintain, even if not exactly satisfaction with our country, at least enough loyalty to provide legitimacy and some reasonable confidence that the U.S. is not a failed state.
+Of course, by 1954 the US had already done enough terrible things to lead many people to abandon hope for our country.
+Still, the resonance of public stands like Welch’s, appealing to the better traditions within our history, has seemed to me, until recently, to provide a bare minimum of rhetorical power.
+It has offered at least fig leaf of credibility—and at times more than this—to enable a critical mass of citizens to sustain, even if not exactly satisfaction with our country, at least enough loyalty to provide legitimacy and some confidence that the US is not a failed state.

-Today I fear we are flirting with this latter status—a failed government, out of control and unaccountable to common sense, that is the object of international pity, fear, and contempt.
-This situation is extremely dangerous and I believe that the complacency of Republican leaders and your propaganda arms like Fox News is either deeply misplaced, if sincere, or shockingly irresponsible if merely cynical.
-Certainly status quo policies (especially from Republicans, although including the sort of Clintonite compromises that swung the election to Trump) are utterly failing the majority of our people—especially by refusing to create an acceptable quality of work (for most young people today) or a viable ecological future (for any people from rising generations.)
+Today we are flirting with this latter status—a failed government, out of control and unaccountable to common sense.
+We are an object of international pity, fear, and contempt.
+This situation is extremely dangerous!
+I believe the complacency of Republican leaders and your propaganda arms like FOX News is either misplaced, if sincere, and if it is merely cynical it is shockingly irresponsible.
+Status quo policies (especially from Republicans, although part of the blame also goes to the sort of Clintonite compromises that swung the election to Trump) are profoundly failing—especially through refusing to create an acceptable quality of work (for most young people today) or a viable ecological future (for any people in rising generations.)

-Perhaps you will ask, “what’s new about Trump, really?”
-And sometimes I ask this of myself, when I think about Ronald Reagan and recall the saying that history repeats itself, first as tragedy and then as farce.
-But today it seems to me that this sort of jaded cynicism—one that discounts Reagan’s trickle-down fantasies, race-baiting, and disregard for truth as “mere tragedy,” and then normalizes the crimes of our emperor-with-no-clothes and his abdication of responsibilities as a global leader—is worse than raising the alarm again, at whatever risk of sounding clichéd.
+Perhaps you will ask “what’s new about Trump, really?”
+Sometimes I ask this of myself, when I think about Ronald Reagan and recall the saying that history repeats itself, first as tragedy and then as farce.
+Today it seems to me that this sort of cynicism—discounting Reagan’s trickle-down fantasies, race-baiting, and disregard for truth as “mere tragedy,” and then normalizing the crimes of our emperor-with-no-clothes and his abdication of responsibilities as a more farcical extrapolation—is worse than raising an alarm about the crisis we are approaching.

-What Trump’s budget does to national priorities—without even a mandate from his own voting base, much less any possible justification based on majority will—is a disgrace.
+What Trump’s budget does for national priorities—without a mandate from his voting base, much less any possible justification based on majority will—is a disgrace.
 I have no suggestions for small-scale tinkering to make it marginally less absurd and offensive.
-Rather, we need to begin by impeaching Trump for his many conflicts of interests and obstructions of justice (as I have discussed in previous letters to you) and then we need a complete change in mindset about national priorities.
+Rather, we need to begin by impeaching Trump for his many conflicts of interests and obstructions of justice.
+After that we need a profound change in mindset about priorities.

 Please start over with comprehensive immigration reform (including a path to citizenship for DACA kids and others who in practice have been invited here to work in businesses like Trump’s), rapid expansion of health care toward Medicare for All (to save money, uphold basic human rights enjoyed by people in other countries, and address problems of Obamacare flagged during Trump’s campaign), deep cuts in U.S. military commitments (one of Trump’s campaign promises), a serious proposal (as distinct from a Trump-style scam) for expanding green infrastructure (a major part of Trump’s mandate), and a fundamental rethinking of the utterly irresponsible and immoral tax breaks to the rich.
 (This latter rethinking was also was part of Trump’s mandate—at least insofar as his rhetoric about it was better than the other Republican Presidential candidates.)

-In the 1980s (another era Trump may wish to return to?) the distribution of wealth in our society was markedly less skewed toward the 1% compared to where it is today.
-Could not policy-makers provisionally agree to set this as a bipartisan benchmark?
-Personally I believe wealth was badly skewed even from the 1930s into the 1970s, before we began to unravel toward unchecked plutocracy in the 1980s.
-But could not people of goodwill forge a compromise for the sake of our country–or translated even for the most extreme libertarian, simply for the sake of not killing their golden goose?
-Could you not agree that defending the rule of law in our country and getting back to Reagan-era levels of inequality (which in the 1980s the left perceived as a world-historical disaster) might work as a benchmark both parties could aim for, before our entire social polity goes off the rails?
-Although this would be a huge concession for the left, at least it would be a step in the right direction.
-Indeed it would set a goal more ambitious that what centrist Democrats are asking for these days–a point I find mind-boggling, bolstering my sense that Bernie Sanders errs on the side of moderation rather than radicalism.
+In the 1980s (another era Trump may wish to return to?) the distribution of wealth in our society was exceedingly less skewed toward the 1% compared to where it is today.
+Could not policy-makers provisionally agree to set this 1980s distribution as a bipartisan benchmark?
+Personally I believe wealth was grotesquely skewed even during the 1930s to 1970s era, before we began to unravel toward unchecked plutocracy in the 1980s.
+But could not people of goodwill forge a compromise for the sake of our country–or translated even for the most extreme libertarians, simply for the sake of not killing a golden goose?

 Sincerely,